 You can optimize the speed of your mobile site, including reducing or compressing images, in several ways.
 IronPlane’s Magento-certified developers can conduct a speed optimization and code review to understand what may be slowing down your site and how to maximize mobile site performance accordingly.

 Mobile eCommerce is poised to grow even more over the next several years.
-By 2021, analysts expect mobile eCommerce to make up more than 70% of total eCommerce sales worldwide.
+By 2021, analysts expect mobile sales to make up more than 70% of total eCommerce sales worldwide.
 Prepare your eCommerce site now to take advantage of this growing market and to close the mobile conversion gap.